dustinpfister/blog_posts/_posts/nodejs-execa.md

 I have to admit that I am not making that many nodejs projects these days, and when I do the built in nodejs child process module seems to still work okay when it comes to starting an external command within a nodejs script.
 I often just start with that, and I never really get around to finding a reason to look into using something that brings a little more to the table.

 If you are looking for something more to read when it comes to running additional processes from a node script there is my main post on the [nodejs child process module](/2018/02/04/nodejs-child-process/) that might be a good starting point when it comes to what to work with when it comes to the built in child process module.
+The main methods of interest in that module are the [exec method](/2020/10/21/node-child-process-exec/) and the [spawn method](/2019/08/02/nodejs-child-process-spawn/) both of which I have also wrote posts on that are the main methods to use when it comes to the module.